Mukti-M/HealthcareInsurance_Project/README.md

 ## Dataset Content
 * Dataset Source (https://www.kaggle.com/datasets/willianoliveiragibin/healthcare-insurance).
-This Dataset contain information about personal attributes, Geographic factors and their impact on insurance charges.
-It also helps to understand data insights for different attributes which influence insurance cost.
+This dataset contains information on the relationship between personal attributes (age, gender, BMI, family size, smoking habits), geographic factors, and their impact on medical insurance charges.
+It can be used to study and analyse how these features influence insurance costs and implementing various analysis tools to develop different models for estimating healthcare expenses.

 ## Business Requirements
 * Describe your business requirements
-Descriptive Statistics : Display basic statistics such as average insurance charges by age, gender, and region.
+Descriptive Statistics which Display basic statistics such as average insurance charges by age, gender, and region.
-Correlation Analysis : Visualise correlations between different attributes and insurance charges.
+Correlation Analysis to  Visualise correlations between different attributes and insurance charges.
-Predictive Analysis : Develop and visualise predictive reports for estimating insurance costs.
+Predictive Analysis to  Develop and visualise predictive reports for estimating insurance costs.
-Geographic Analysis : Visualise the impact of geographic regions on insurance charges.
+Geographic Analysis to Visualise the impact of geographic regions on insurance charges.

 ## Hypothesis and how to validate?
-* List here your project hypothesis(es) and how you envision validating it (them)
+* Hypothesis 1:
+Statement: Smokers have higher insurance charges compared to non-smokers.
+	Validation:
+     Perform a statistical comparison between the average charges of smokers and non-smokers.
+     Visualize the difference using boxplots or bar plots.
+Hypothesis 2:
+Statement: BMI significantly influences insurance charges, with higher BMI leading to higher charges.
+•	Validation:
+	          Use correlation analysis to measure the relationship between BMI and charges.
+              Create a regression model and assess the significance of BMI as a predictor.
+Hypothesis 3:
+•	Statement: "Insurance charges vary significantly across geographic regions."
+•	Validation:
+               Visualize regional variations with bar charts or boxplots.
+Hypothesis 4:
+•	Statement: "Age and number of children have a smaller impact on charges compared to smoking status and BMI."
+•	Validation:
+	           Build a decision tree or random forest model to evaluate feature importance.
+	           Analyze the effect sizes of these variables in a regression model.

 ## Project Plan
-* Outline the high-level steps taken for the analysis.
-* How was the data managed throughout the collection, processing, analysis and interpretation steps?
-* Why did you choose the research methodologies you used?
+* Ensure Dataset is properly downloded and saved properly.
+* Loading the dataset using pandas and Cleaned data handling the missing values.
+Transformed the cleaned dataset into new dataframe.
+* Updating Kanban Board to see status of project workflow.
+* Adding new feature category 'bmi' as per business requirement.
+* Apply different analysis method to visualise data insights for insurance cost influenced by other data attributes.
+* Visualisation of data insights reports helps to make business decisions and improve efficiency.

 ## The rationale to map the business requirements to the Data Visualisations
 * List your business requirements and a rationale to map them to the Data Visualisations